GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 | `==`     | Equal to                 |
 | `!=`     | Not equal to             |

-Meanwhile, the Boolean data type can be added, multiplied, and complemented as follows:
+Meanwhile, the boolean data type can be added, multiplied, and complemented as follows:

 | OPERATOR | NAME           | DESCRIPTION                                             |
 |:--------:|----------------|---------------------------------------------------------|